 The policy of the Board is that the role of Chair should be separate from that of the Chief Executive Officer ("CEO").
 The Chair is elected annually, at the organizational meeting, by the full Board.
 Every three years or upon a Chair's resignation, retirement, or failure to be re-elected to the Board by shareholders, the Board does an in-depth assessment of potential candidates for that position.
-The Board believes that this leadership structure is the appropriate structure for the Company, since it allows the Board to exercise true independent oversight of management.
+The Board believes that this leadership structure is the appropriate structure for the Company because it allows the Board to exercise true independent oversight of management.
+It is the Board's intention to reelect Mr. Melarkey as Chair, subject to his reelection as a director at the Annual Meeting of Shareholders.